(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Hotels on Dauphin Island

 Hotels are very limited on the island, but we think this is how Dauphin Island keeps its low-key charm.
-For something smaller than renting a full house, the Inn At Dauphin Island has units that are privately owned but often rented out.
+For something smaller than renting a whole house, the Inn At Dauphin Island has privately owned units but often rented out.
 Visit their website for available rental units.

 The other option is the cutest little motel: the Gulf Breeze Motel.
 Guests at this family-run motel have access to a boat launch and slip.
 Some units also have kitchens, so you can still enjoy some of that fresh-caught seafood.